Southern road closures

 Carrying out work under a full closure is also more efficient.
 We can get more work done in a shorter amount of time, it ensures a higher standard of maintenance, and can work out more cost effective for NSW taxpayers.

-Watch this short video of what can happen when high speed traffic is moving near road works sites (no audio):
+Watch the short video at the top of this page of what can happen when high speed traffic is moving near road works sites (no audio).